Internships with Britt Festivals

 - One writing sample (can be an excerpt from an academic paper, business letter, article for school publication, marketing piece, etc. No creative writing, and no more than 3 pages in length)

-- Applicants for graphic design, photography, video or web internships should also submit two portfolio pieces
+- Applicants for graphic design, photography, video or web internships should also submit three portfolio pieces, in addition to the writing sample mentioned above

 - One academic or professional letter of recommendation